 There are big differences between how a mammalian virus undergoes its life cycle in vitro and in vivo.
 By “in vitro” here we mean in sub-confluent-monolayer cell-culture plates, and by “in vivo” we mean in the context of its natural host animal.
 In the latter case the gene regulation network of the infected cell is strongly influenced by a wide range of physical and signaling interactions between cells, and of course by the systemic immune system of the host.
 A huge advantage of the former case is that one can control many important “input” parameters such as the “multiplicity of infection”, and quantify directly many “output” characteristics such as “burst size”, etc. A middle ground is provided by 3D reconstructions (“organoids”) of tissue which incorporate much of the three-dimensional cell-cell organization and yet still allow for control of viral input and output and for direct imaging and quantification.
 We are collaborating with Dr. John Mellnik at Path BioAnalytics – a biotech company specializing in lung organoids – in an effort to compare the activity of persistent Sindbis replicons in 2D and 3D cell culture.

-Chimeric antigen receptor (CAR) and T-cell receptor (TCR) therapy are among the most exciting and promising approaches to cancer immunotherapy.
-The idea is to provide a patient directly with the particular antigen-specific cytotoxic T cells needed to kill their cancer.
-This is done by ex vivo transformation of the patient’s T cells, i.e., by extracting T cells from the body, and then expanding/proliferating them, transforming them with gene-integrating vectors like lentiviruses to induce expression of the desired CARs or TCRs, and finally infusing them back into the body.
-With Dr. Otto Yang in the UCLA School of Medicine, we are pursuing a combination of in vitro and in vivo approaches to T-cell therapy which avoid these costly and risky procedures.
-More explicitly, we: synthesize in vitro the mRNA encoding a particular CAR or TCR; package it in vitro into virus-like particles involving one copy of the RNA molecule inside a 26-nm/icosahedrally-symmetric/180-subunit protein shell; and conjugate these VLPs with an antibody against the CD3 protein subunit in T-cell receptor complexes.
-These particles will be taken up by T cells in vivo and transform them into ones expressing the mRNA-encoded CAR or TCR.
-We are presently working on demonstrating this by incubating them with purified T cells, using a CAR that is specific against the CD19 antigen over-expressed in cancerous B cells, with downstream flow-cytometry quantification of CAR expression and cell-killing assays with CD19-transformed cells.
-These experiments will be followed up with mouse studies in the Yang lab.
+Chimeric antigen receptor (CAR) therapy is among the most exciting and promising approaches to cancer immunotherapy.
+The idea is to provide a patient with the particular antigen-specific cytotoxic T cells needed to kill their cancer.
+This is done by ex vivo transformation of the patient's T cells, i.e., by extracting T cells from the body, and then expanding/proliferating them, transforming them with gene-integrating vectors like lentiviruses to induce expression of the desired CARs or TCRs, and finally infusing them back into the body, With Prof. Otto Yang in the UCLA School of Medicine, we are pursuing an alternative approach that involves a combination of in vitro and in vivo approaches to T-cell therapy which avoids these costly and risky procedures.
+More explicitly, we: synthesize the mRNA encoding a particular CAR of interest; package it in vitro into virus-like particles involving one copy of the RNA molecule inside a 26-nm/icosahedrally-symmetric/180-subunit protein shell; and conjugate these VLPs with an antibody against the CD3 protein subunit in T-cell receptor complexes.
+These particles will be taken up by T cells in vivo and transform them into ones expressing the mRNA-encoded CAR.
+We are presently working on demonstrating this by incubating the VLPs with purified T cells, using a CAR that is specific against the CD19 antigen over-expressed in cancerous B cells or against the glycoprotein expressed in HIV-infected cells.
+The CAR expression in the resulting transformed cells is quantified by flow-cytometry, and cell-killing assays with CD19-transformed or HIV infected cells are carried out by incubating the T cells with the target cells.
+This work is joint with Prof. Otto Yang and Dr. Chris Hofmann in the UCLA School of Medicine.
+(A new approach to in vivo transformation of killer T cells; J. Mol.
+Biol.
+437, 169369 (2025))

 In collaboration with Boehringer-Ingelheim Pharmaceuticals (Ridgefield, USA, Biberach, Germany, and Vienna, Austria)